 - 1. Students are expected to be on time and present for the entire length of the class session. - 2.
-Failure to attend class, excessive tardiness, early departure from classroom session are causes for a student to be dropped from class. - 3 .The use of lap-top computers during classroom session requires prior approval by the instructor - 4 .
-The use of cell phones during classroom session is not permitted - 5.
+Failure to attend class, excessive tardiness, early departure from classroom session are causes for a student to be dropped from class. - 3.
+The use of lap-top computers during classroom session requires prior approval by the - 4 .The use of cell phones during classroom session is not permitted - 5.
 Disrespectful or disruptive behavior towards fellow students will not be tolerated. - 6.
 Disrespectful or disruptive behavior towards the instructor will not be tolerated. - 7.
 Tardiness: If necessary, the instructor shall institute a tardiness penalty of three points for each lateness in the classroom.
-Penalty points are cumulative and will reduce the overall point accumulation and may result in a lower grade.
+Penalty points are cumulative and will reduce the overall point accumulation and may result in a lower grade. - 8.
+Instructor may give class room assignments where the use of a cell phone is permitted.